ColinCharlton1/Team16_Project/README.md

       vi) comment everything using java doc*;
    - images are declared as final variables
    - Throw Exception error that do not allow user to enter invalid data and gives user easy to understand/fix error messages
-   - Window pop-up at the end of the game(TA recommended) that says �play again� or �close
+   - Window pop-up at the end of the game(TA recommended) that says play again or close
    - Seperated GUI and Logic classes into view and logic packages
    - Can save the current state of the game if game is left unfinished and able to load previously saved data
+      - This is done through pressing the escape key and then choosing save and exit, then running the application again
    - Exceptions are cascaded on the files appropriately
    - Atleast one class runs all the junit methods
    - Make instance variables private, encapsulate and create accessors/mutators